bomonike/bomonike.github.io/mondrian-gen.md

 <a name="TheProgram"></a>

-I created the program at <a target="_blank" href="https://github.com/wilsonmar/python-samples/blob/master/mondrian-gen.py">https://github.com/wilsonmar/python-samples/blob/master/mondrian-gen.py</a>
+This article describes my program at <a target="_blank" href="https://github.com/wilsonmar/python-samples/blob/master/mondrian-gen.py">https://github.com/wilsonmar/python-samples/blob/master/mondrian-gen.py</a>

-to assemble all the various Python coding tricks and API calls together, in <a href="#workflow">one workflow</a>, in <strong>one program file</strong>, as the basis for being prepared to "do anything" during hackathons and MVP creations, <strong>quickly yet securely</strong>.
+The Python program assembles, into one file, many Python coding tricks and API calls together, in <a href="#workflow">one workflow</a>.
+That's to be prepared to "do anything" during hackathons and MVP creations, <strong>quickly yet securely</strong>.

 Thus, this is intentionally a rather "bloated swiss army knife" monolith.
 However, in the future, utility functions here can be